Sending messages using incoming webhooks

 If you're looking for the Help Center article on using webhooks with Workflow Builder, head over here.
 Otherwise, read on!

-Webhooks do not work with organization-wide apps.
+Webhooks do not work with organization-ready apps.
 Use our other messaging tools, including chat.postMessage, instead.

 Getting started with incoming webhooks